This competition is open to:

 1.1.
 Competitors may participate in one or more of the following CATEGORIES:

 1.3.
 In the Duet/Trio and Group Categories the age of the oldest competitor determines the level in which the group competes.

 1.4.
-The organisation reserves the right to alter the groups, in accordance with the number of dancers in competition, joining two groups together or to divide a group with many competitors into two.
+The organisation reserves the right to alter the levels, in accordance with the number of dancers in competition, joining two levels together or dividing a level with many competitors into two.

 2.1.
 SOLOIST (S) category

 Participation in the Soloist category has a limited number of places, which is why candidates are subject to a pre-selection process.
 Candidates should submit the pre-selection registration form and a video of the classical ballet piece to be performed at the competition, from 1st of November to 28th of December 2019.
 They should also pay the pre-selection fee (10€) via bank transfer.
 A copy of the confirmation of transfer should be sent by email to email@example.com.